-Although Adobe is at the top of the multimedia creation industry, its dominance is now overshadowed by its alternatives.
+Although Adobe is at the top of the multimedia creation industry, its alternatives now overshadow its dominance.
 From the point where it all started, there was no single company that could monopolize the software industry.

 And the same applies to Adobe’s flagship products that have had a successful run in the last three decades.

 Adobe’s subscription model is the major turn-off.
 Many creators like to own software instead of paying rent.
-And when it comes to the rent, the monthly pricing for all the apps is quite unforgiving.
+And regarding rent, the monthly pricing for all the apps is quite unforgiving.

 Secondly, even though Adobe offers a plan for Photography with Photoshop and Lightroom, however, there are no bundles for video or animation creators.
 You would only end up buying them individually at a higher monthly fee.